GeBeater/edinerguide/README.md

 [Codeship](https://www.codeship.io/) is used for continuous integration and deployment which execute the tests run and the creation of the build package via [grunt](http://gruntjs.com/) the used as task runner.
-The creation of a tagged version is realised by a [dirty shell script](env-scripts/codeship-deployment.sh) which also uses [GitHub Release API](http://developer.github.com/v3/repos/releases/) to archive the software.
+The creation of a tagged version is realised by a [shell script](shell-scripts/codeship-deployment.sh) which also uses [GitHub Release API](http://developer.github.com/v3/repos/releases/) to archive the software.
 This script also deploy the software to a [GitHub Page](http://pages.github.com/) and sync the master branch with the current, deployed software.